 After you’ve given your report to your employer, they will fill out their section and submit it to your state’s workers’ compensation board.
 Eventually, you will be contacted by a claims adjuster about your injury and your compensation.
 Ideally, this process will go smoothly.
 However, unfortunately, many workers’ compensation claims are denied.

 To get help receiving your benefits after a work-related accident, take your case to Robert White, Attorney at Law.
-Robert White and his team at Child, Bishop & White, PC understand how complex workers’ compensation rules are, and we can help you navigate this system so that you get the support you deserve.
+Attorney Robert White and his team understand how complex workers’ comp rules are, and we can help you navigate this system so that you get the support you deserve.
+Just give us a call or fill out our online form to get started on your free case review.